Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 Script:
         {
             "@odata.type": "#microsoft.graph.omaSettingInteger",
-            "displayName": "\u0027Configure detection for potentially unwanted applications\u0027 is set to \u0027Enabled: Block\u0027",
+            "displayName": "\u0027Download Mode\u0027 is NOT set to \u0027Enabled: Internet\u0027",
-            "omaUri": "./Device/Vendor/MSFT/Policy/Config/Defender/PUAProtection",
+            "omaUri": "./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/DODownloadMode",
-            "value": 1
+            "value": 3
         },
 ```

 ```
 Audit:
-Navigate to the UI Path articulated in the Remediation section and confirm it is set as prescribed.
-This group policy setting is backed by the following registry location with a REG_DWORD value of 1.
-HKLM\SOFTWARE\Policies\Microsoft\Windows Defender\Policy Manager:PUAProtection
+Navigate to the following registry location and note the WinningProvider GUID.
+This value confirms under which User GUID the policy is set HKLM\SOFTWARE\Microsoft\PolicyManager\current\device\DeliveryOptimization:DODownloadMode_WinningProvider

+Navigate to the following registry location and confirm the value is set to anything other than 3.
+HKLM\SOFTWARE\Microsoft\PolicyManager\Providers\{GUID}\Default\Device\DeliveryOptimization:DODownloadMode
 ```

 # 23 - Device Guard